 When Dan informed Sherry he wanted to divorce her, she was devastated.
 “We already have two separate lives,” he said.
 “I don’t even know who you are!
 We work so hard to fund all this stuff that we never get to work on our relationship.”

 If she wants to save her marriage, Sherry must implement the first and most basic principle when it comes to managing marriage and money.
 It may sound basic, but it is essential to mending her marriage.
-That rule, according to Joe Beam (marriage expert and president of Family Dynamics Institute) is “deciding what is most important.”
+That rule, according to Joe Beam (marriage expert at Marriage Helper) is “deciding what is most important.”